-As at 31 December 2022, available credit facilities of USD 254 million carried interest at SOFR 6m+3.2% % with maturity in 2023 (31 December 2021: USD 676 million at 4.8% matured in 2026).
+As at 31 December 2023, there are no available credit facilities (31 December 2022: USD 254 million at SOFR 6m+3.2% with maturity in 2023).

 Covenants

 There are a number of financial and non-financial covenants under several bank loan agreements.
 Following such covenants, the Company is limited to: